 Facilitating Early Communication, Language, and Social Skills: From Theory to Practice, presents a developmental social-pragmatic approach to facilitate language and social communication in children.
-Reflecting the principles of the universally designed curriculum, the SCERTS model (Social Communication Emotional Regulation and Transactional Supports; Prizant et al.), it makes a major contribution to the training and support of young children on the autism spectrum, ages 3-5.
+Reflecting the principles of universal design and evidence-based practices of the SCERTS model (Social Communication Emotional Regulation and Transactional Supports; Prizant et al.), this book provides information that result in children with autism learn to communicate and interact with their peers.

 While the focus is on the preschool environment, suggestions are provided for how to extend the approach to the home and other environments where the child spends time.

 The textbook is divided into five chapters representing the theoretical and organizational framework of social pragmatic intervention as well as 12 instructional units each focused on a particular theme chosen to be developmentally appropriate and functional in the lives of children such as bedtime, birthdays, restaurants, grocery stores, etc.

 - Textbook Edition includes learner objectives, chapter highlights, chapter review questions & answers and glossary